emdailey/spot/doc/manual/telescopepos.rst

 top of the screen.

 The "Target follows telescope" button will select a target from the target list which matches the telescope pointing.
-If a target is manually selected from the target list while this option is selected, it will be disabled to avoid conflicts.
-Similarly, selecting this option will select the target the telescope is pointing toward or will unselect all targets if the telescope is not pointing toward a target from the target list.
-This option requires a plugin which collects the telescope pointing data.
+Similarly, selecting this option will unselect all targets if the telescope is not pointing toward a target from the target list.
+If a target is manually selected from the target list while this option is selected, this option will be unselected to avoid conflicts.

 ===============
 Enabling Plugin